-He has been invited by the Bayerische Staatsoper Munich (Henze's Venus and Adonis, Parsifal), the Salzburg Festival (The Magic Flute, Dionysius), the Drottningholm Court Theatre (Tamerlano, Alcina, Zoroaster), the Paris Opera (La Juive, Tosca), the Vienna Staatsoper (Rigoletto), the Theater an der Wien (Partenope), La Monnaie de Bruxelles (Pelléas et Mélisande, Iphigénie en Aulide, Iphigénie en Tauride, Orlando, Tamerlano, Alcina), the Metropolitan Opera New York (Attila, Guillaume Tell), the Ruhrtriennale (Gisela!), the Teatro Real in Madrid (Bomarzo by Ginastera).
+At the same time, Pierre Audi has staged numerous contemporary music works, such as Morton Feldman's Neither, Claude Vivier's Rêves d'un Marco Polo, Stockhausen's Aus Licht, and the world premieres of works by Wolfgang Rihm, Hans Werner Henze, Tan Dun, Param Vir, Kaija Saariaho, Alexander Knaifel.
+He has been invited by the Bayerische Staatsoper Munich (Henze's Venus and Adonis, Parsifal), the Salzburg Festival (The Magic Flute, Dionysius), the Drottningholm Court Theatre (Tamerlano, Alcina, Zoroaster), the Paris Opera (La Juive, Tosca), the Vienna Staatsoper (Rigoletto), the Theater an der Wien (Partenope), La Monnaie de Bruxelles (Pelléas et Mélisande, Iphigénie en Aulide, Iphigénie en Tauride, Orlando, Tamerlano, Alcina), the New York Metropolitan Opera (Attila, Guillaume Tell), the Ruhrtriennale (Gisela!), the Teatro Real in Madrid (Bomarzo by Ginastera).

-In 2018, he took over the direction of the Aix-en-Provence Festival and has been artistic director of the Park Avenue Armory in New York since 2015.
-He has received numerous awards for his directing, including the Lesley Boosey Award, the Dutch Critics' Prize, the Prins Bernhard Cultuurfonds Prize, the Silver Medal of the City of Amsterdam awarded, the first Johannes Vermeer Award.
+In 2018, he took over the direction of the Aix-en-Provence Festival.
+He is also the Artistic Director of the Park Avenue Armory in New York since 2015.
+He has received numerous awards for his productions, including the Lesley Boosey Award, the Dutch Critics' Prize, the Prins Bernhard Cultuurfonds Prize, the Silver Medal of the City of Amsterdam awarded, the first Johannes Vermeer Award.

 Back to top